DHawkesford/the-wall/README.md

 ## Purpose

 With this project, the app itself (a photography sharing / fitness motivator website) was not hugely important.
 My goal with this project was to try to create commonly used features from scratch, in order to better understand how they work.
-For example, I had often implemented hamburger menus in past projects by importing them from component libraries such as MUI, but I wanted to try writing such a menu myself.
+For example, I've implemented hamburger menus in past projects by importing them from component libraries such as MUI, but I wanted to try writing such a menu myself.

 In the [*Features & lessons learned*](#features--lessons-learned) section below, I've detailed the features I've been able to add to the app so far, how they were implemented, any difficulties I ran into, any useful links to resources I found helpful when trying to implement the feature, and any takeaways for the future.